openzipkin/brave/flume-zipkin-metrics-sink/README.md

 is done using the [Metrics](http://metrics.codahale.com) library.
 Currently as a back-end the sink supports [Graphite](http://graphite.wikidot.com) but it should be straightforward to support other back-ends supported by Metrics.

-flume-zipkin-metrics-sink is only tested with [Flume 1.4.0](http://flume.apache.org/releases/content/1.4.0/FlumeUserGuide.html#).
+flume-zipkin-metrics-sink is tested with Flume 1.4.0 and [Flume 1.5.0](http://flume.apache.org/FlumeUserGuide.html).

 We expect that you use the `org.apache.flume.source.scribe.ScribeSource` which will receive spans from Brave Zipkin Span Collector or from the original Zipkin code.